Stapelia leendertziae - suculenta ciudata, fascinanta si unica

 Family: Apocynaceae (formerly Asclepiadaceae)

-Growth: compact, with lateral expansion
+Growth: compact, with lateral spreading

 ☀️ Growing conditions:

-Temperature: ideally between 20–30°C; protect from temperatures below 10°C
+Temperature: ideal between 20–30°C; protect from temperatures below 10°C

-Soil: well-drained – substrate for cacti/succulents
+Soil: well-drained – cactus/succulent mix

-Fertilization: spring and summer, once a month with diluted fertilizer
+Fertilizing: in spring and summer, once a month with diluted fertilizer

 Pot: with very good drainage, avoid overwatering